Interacting With DCF in Connecticut

 Make no mistake—while DCF investigators cannot arrest you and are not the police, they are still considered Connecticut law enforcement.
 DCF has the resources and legal authority to get a court order, which could detrimentally impact your visitation and custody rights with your children.

-So when DCF shows up at your door after a domestic violence arrest, you should be fully versed in the DCF investigation process and understand the consequences of refusing to cooperate with the Connecticut DCF investigation.
+So when DCF shows up at your door after a domestic violence arrest, you should be fully versed in the DCF investigation process and understand the consequences of refusing to cooperate with the investigation.
+Allow one of our experienced attorneys to guide you through interacting with DCF in Connecticut.

 When DCF Arrives After a Domestic Violence Arrest